We are accepting appointments for ALL eye care needs.

 exposure and may include fever, cough, and shortness of breath.

-• Please call and change your appointment and stay home when
+• Please call to change your appointment and stay home when

 you are sick or exhibiting early symptoms of illness.